 Fabric requires medical exams for policies of more than $1.5 million in coverage and for people with certain health conditions.
 But it’s possible to buy simplified issue term life insurance in 10 minutes on the Fabric website or app without a medical exam.

-Thanks to a beefed-up automated underwriting algorithm, Fabric says it’s approving about three times more applicants instantly than it did in 2019.
+The last time I talked to Fabric, a company representative said it was approving three times more applicants instantly thanks to a beefed-up automated underwriting algorithm.
 It also gives you a second shot at approval without a medical exam by having a human underwriter review your application.
 This person will ask you more questions and gather more information and will sometimes ask for documentation.

 If you do need a medical exam, it’s free.
 You can schedule it through Fabric at a time that’s convenient for you, and the company will send medical personnel to your house or workplace.